CZ-NIC/knot/src/knot/modules/cookies/cookies.rst

 secret-lifetime
 ...............

-This option configures how often the server secret is regenerated.
+This option configures how often the Server Secret is regenerated.
 The maximum allowed value is 36 days (:rfc:`7873#section-7.1`).

 *Default:* 26 hours